- What Does an Architect Do?

 Finding of the Professional Conduct Committee

-On 31 October 2018, the Professional Conduct Committee (“the Committee”) found Mr. Declan O’Sullivan, registration number 96070 (“the Architect”), formerly practising as Declan O’Sullivan Architects, Heron House, Blackpool Park, Co Cork, guilty of poor professional performance in two respects.
+On 31 October 2018, the Professional Conduct Committee (“the Committee”) found Mr. Declan O’Sullivan, registration number 96070 (“the Architect”), formerly practising as Declan O’Sullivan Architects, Heron House, Blackpool Park, Co Cork, guilty of poor professional performance in two respects:

-The Committee found that the Architect was guilty of poor professional performance in misleading the complainant regarding an unauthorised development.
+- That the Architect was guilty of poor professional performance in misleading the complainant regarding an unauthorised development.

-The Committee found that the Architect was guilty of poor professional performance in allowing the development to continue in breach of planning permission.
+- That the Architect was guilty of poor professional performance in allowing the development to continue in breach of planning permission.